Xavier Hicks (he/him) is a dancer with an extensive career in San Diego as a Principal Dancer.

 Anjanette persevered, and Maraya Performing Arts finally opened its doors and celebrated its GRAND (re) OPENING on February 20, 2021.

-Despite fighting numerous battles, Anjanette has proven to be a fighter and survivor.
-Her resilience and perseverance are lessons that inspires students, staff, and community members alike to always do their best and never to stop striving to life out your wildest dreams.
+Despite overcoming numerous battles, Anjanette has proven to be a fighter and survivor.
+Her resilience and perseverance are lessons that inspires students, staff, and community members alike to always do their best and never stop striving to live out your wildest dreams.

-Anjanette is an experienced performer, choreographer, director, fundraiser, and leader.
+Anjanette is an experienced performer, choreographer, director, fundraiser, and nonprofit leader.

 Anjanette holds a BFA in Dance Performance and Choreography from CalArts and a Master's degree in Nonprofit Leadership and Management from University of San Diego.

-Her artistic work has been presented by: La Jolla Playhouse, The Old Globe, Diversionary Theatrer, East West Players, San Diego Dance Theater, Pacific Arts Movement, The Slants Foundation, and various nonprofit and corporate events.
+Her artistic work has been presented by: La Jolla Playhouse, The Old Globe, Diversionary Theater, East West Players, San Diego Dance Theater, Pacific Arts Movement, The Slants Foundation, the City of San Diego Parks Foundation and various nonprofit and corporate events.

-Anjanette was able to take her vast knowledge and experience of the performing arts and nonprofit communities to build a studio from the ground up to make arts education a transformational force in the lives of many individuals and communities.
+Anjanette was able to take her vast knowledge and experience of the performing arts, corporate event production, and nonprofit communities to build an organization from the ground up to make the arts and arts education a transformational force in the lives of many individuals and communities.

-If you come by the studio, you might see her teaching a class, directing her team, or talking to parents.
+If you come by the studio, you might see her teaching a class, directing her team, directing/choreographing a show, or talking to parents.

 Come join us and be part of the transformation.